-The Franklin Boutique Hotel designed by Band12 May,2014
+The Franklin Boutique Hotel designed by Band

 The Franklin Boutique Hotel provides seven room accommodation at the heart of the city of Adelaide.
 Rooms feature interior detail such as white tiles, exposed utilities, chipboard panels, high quality finishes and original artwork from local artists, as well as modern conveniences that include en suite bathrooms, Nespresso machine, ipod dock radios, refrigerators and irons.
 Following a successful reinvention of the attached pub, the owners addressed the accommodation above by hiring Adelaide based design studio Band to develop a new brand identity, which included logotype and printed collateral, that would reflect the urban edge of the hotel.